HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 Monte Carlo methods average observed returns back-allocated to states.

+* There's no bootstrapping from already-known values of later state's estimates.
+* No model of the environment is needed.

 Exploring starts is one way to ensure exploration, but infeasible in cases like autonomous vehicles.

 Epsilon-soft policies allow us to learn the best epsilon-greedy policy, but not the optimal policy.